 What are the requirements for admission to ChaMP?

 Admission to the ChaMP Program (Chemical and Materials Physics) requires the successful completion of a Bachelor’s degree in Chemistry, Physics, Materials Science, and Engineering with a GPA of 3.1 or better.
-Additional criteria includes the applicant’s undergraduate course record, letters of recommendation, and GRE scores in either physics, chemistry, or engineering.
+Additional criteria includes the applicant’s undergraduate course record, letters of recommendation, and general GRE scores.
+For the Ph.D. in Physics, the GRE subject test in physics is not required.
+For the Ph.D. in Chemistry, GRE subject test in physics, chemistry, or engineering is required.

 While we intend to draw students from a broad base nationally and internationally, the concentration is also well suited for students returning after experience in industry.
 In the latter case, work experience in physical sciences may be used as basis for partial fulfillment of admission requirements.